newmanjb/DynamicDeployment/README.md

 ### Cons

+**- Doesn't work yet!!!  ;-)  I still need to figure out a way of pulling in the dependencies of the modules themselves when they're loaded.
+However, if it was working then:**

 - Harder to scale.
 You could certainly have >1 service in a container and load-balance between them, but because they're all part of the same process they'd all have to run on the same server.
 You could put different monoliths on different servers and configure them with different services, but it's a bit more complex.